 Neighborhood Bike Works also runs Mel’s Community DIY Bike Shop, inviting people from the community to bring their bikes in and use the shop’s tools and stands to work on their bikes, with volunteers and expert mechanics on hand.

 They welcome bike donations on Thursdays from noon to 6pm, as well as financial donations online; $100 will provide everything needed to get a safe bike into the hands of a rider who needs one.

-There’s also Folx n Spokes PHL, a Facebook-based community that focuses on drawing women and non-binary riders at all levels into the sport.
+There’s also Folx n Spokes PHL, an online community that focuses on drawing women and non-binary riders at all levels into the sport.
 These and other groups are all about removing the financial and social barriers to entry — getting bikes into the hands of people of all ages, genders and socioeconomic status.

 Happy riding, people!

 This post was originally published in June 2020 and updated in July 2022.